thlorenz/runnel/README.md

 **run·nel/ˈrənl/** -  *A narrow channel in the ground for liquid to flow through.*

-Simple and small (~60 loc) flow control library to execute async functions in sequence.
+Simple and small (&lt; 70 loc) flow control library to execute async functions in sequence.

 ## Installation